The Watchman Campground at Zion National Park is another of my favorite campgrounds in the National Park system.

-I have personally camped here several times as I was able to make a reservation ahead of time and knew that I would have everything I needed at my campsite once I arrived.
+I have personally camped here several times as I was able to make a reservation ahead of time and knew that I would have everything that I needed at my campsite once I arrived.

 Watchman Campground - Zion National Park